Lounge suit dress code

-For women at evening events, a smart, or cocktail, dress (with sleeves or a jacket) is a suitable choice.
+For evening events, a smart, or cocktail, dress (with sleeves or a jacket) is a suitable choice.
 For daytime events women should wear a day dress, trouser suit, or skirt and jacket or coat.
 The overall impression is not quite so formal as when the dress code is morning dress.
 A neat, tailored look is best for business, with length on or just below the knee.
+A pretty print and a looser and longer silhouette works best in the country.